For more family law information go to:

 No. A separation agreement is only valid if both spouses voluntarily agree to the terms and sign the document.
 Once the agreement is signed, it is a legally binding contract and can be enforced through the courts.
 Before signing a separation agreement you and your spouse should have legal advice.
 You should not use the same lawyer.

 Can an agreement be enforced?

 Yes.
 However, enforcing an unwritten agreement can be difficult since often there is only your word against your spouse's about what you agreed to.

 The usual way of enforcing parenting arrangements in a written agreement is through the court.
 In Halifax Regional Municipality and Cape Breton you register it in the Supreme Court (Family Division).
 In other areas of the province, you need to register the agreement with the Family Court.
 You can register the signed agreement by delivering a copy to the court.

 If your agreement is not registered with the Family Court, you can apply to enforce it through the Nova Scotia Supreme Court.
 Going to the Supreme Court is more complicated and costly than going to Family Court.

-Orders for maintenance made after January 1, 1996, by the Supreme Court, Family Court or Supreme Court (Family Division) are automatically registered with the Maintenance Enforcement Program (MEP).
-See the page on child support for more information about the MEP, or visit the Nova Scotia Maintenance Enforcement Program website at mep.novascotia.ca/
+Orders for support made by the Supreme Court, Family Court or Supreme Court (Family Division) are automatically registered with the Maintenance Enforcement Program (MEP).
+Visit the Nova Scotia Maintenance Enforcement Program website at mep.novascotia.ca/ for more information.

 - The separation will take less of a toll on your emotions and on those of your children.
-Going to court to fight over child support, spousal support, custody and access or property can be a stressful drawn-out and unpleasant experience for any family.
+Going to court to fight over child support, spousal support, parenting arrangements or property can be a stressful, drawn-out and unpleasant experience for any family.